What is a Slab?

 1. One Way Slab:

-One way slab is a slab which is supported by beams on the two opposite sides to carry the load along one direction.
-The ratio of longer span (l) to shorter span (b) is equal or greater than 2, considered as One-way slab because this slab will bend in one direction i.e in the direction along its shorter span.
+One way slab is supported by beams on the two opposite sides to carry the load along one direction.
+The ratio of longer span (l) to shorter span (b) is equal or greater than 2, considered as One-way slab.
+In this type slab will bend in one direction i.e in the direction along its shorter span.
 However minimum reinforcement known as distribution steel is provided along the longer span above the main reinforcement to distribute the load uniformly and to resist temperature and shrinkage stresses.

 In general length of the slab is 4m.
 But in one way slab one side length is 4m and another side length is more than 4m.
 So it satisfies the above equation.
-In one way slab, main reinforcement is provided in shorter span and distribution reinforcement is provided in longer span.
+Main reinforcement is provided in shorter span and distribution reinforcement is provided in longer span.
 Distribution bars are cranked to resist the formation of stresses.

 Example: Generally all the Cantilever slabs are one Way slab.
 Chajjas and verandahs are a practical example of one way slab.